halseth/blind-vault/README.md

 # - Raw deposit transaction (broadcast this to create the vault)
 # - Raw recovery transaction (pre-signed, can be used if needed)
 # - Vault address (the aggregated multisig address)
+# - Session data (JSON, save this for unvaulting later)
 ```

 #### 4. Unvault funds from a vault